markzhai/add-fitsSystemWindows/README.md

 Usage
 -----

-add fitsSystemWindows to all layout files (use if to add Translucent Status Bar support easily).
+Add fitsSystemWindows to all layout files, painlessly!

 how to
 -----